| Taxonomic

 lateral seta located within one third the distance down the posterior end of

+the caudal ramus.
 Like all copepods in subclass Copepoda, A. vernalis

 lack a compound eye.
 Both first antenna of the male are geniculate (Fig. 1